psychiatric-genomics-consortium/sex-stratified-depression/README.md

 Where possible, we will use XWAS to move beyond autosomal differences to investigate the X chromosome in genotyped samples with available data.
 LDSC will be used to calculate heritabilities and phenome-wide comparative genetic correlation between sex stratified analyses.
 MAGMA will be used to investigate tissue enrichments.
 We will calculate and compare effect sizes at discovered loci as well as heritability and genetic correlations.

-## Embargo date
+## Embargo

-All results found here cannot be share, discussed, or presented in any way without explicit permission from Joel Gelernter, Dan Levey, Murray Stein, or David Howard.
+All results cannot be share, discussed, or presented in any way without explicit permission from Joel Gelernter, Dan Levey, Murray Stein, or David Howard.

 ## Imputation